This page displays low-risk portfolios available on portfolioeinstein.com.

 How the risk levels are determined

-We have given the portfolios a risk level from 1-5.
+We have given the portfolios a risk level from one to three. = 1 – 3.

 1 is the least risky but also offers the least reward.

-5 is the riskiest but offers the most rewards.
+3 is the riskiestbut offers the most rewards.

-The portfolios have been divided into quintiles.
-The first quintile, the first 20% represent the portfolios that have the lowest draw-downs.
-The last 20% are the ones with the highest draw-downs.
+The portfolios have been divided into tertiles.
+In the first tertile, the first 33.3% represent the portfolios that have the lowest draw-downs.
+The last 33.3% are the ones with the highest draw-downs.

-You can find the other 4 risk portfolios here:
+You can find the other 2 risk portfolios here

 Disclaimer: There are many factors that go into choosing your right portfolio, though not as many as you would think.
 Therefore, the information here presented are not specific recommendations but instead for information purposes only.